Most importantly, you need to do the following on your blogpost for each story...

 5) How have later versions of the Metroid franchise sexualised the character of Samus Aran?

-Like the time she wore a skin tight bodysuit and heels in Super Smash Bros
+Like the time she wore a skin tight bodysuit and heels in Super Smash Bros 6) How can we apply Liesbet van Zoonen’s work to Samus Aran and Metroid?

 7) What did Brianna Wu suggest regarding the character of Samus Aran?

-8) Do you see Samus Aran as a feminist icon or simply another exploited female character?
+Samus is transgender 8) Do you see Samus Aran as a feminist icon or simply another exploited female character?

 I view Samus Aran as a feminist character because on the most part she's given a bulky functional appearance for most of her game play.
 She also isn't given a male counterpart or love interest, not pivoting her self worth on the men in her life.
+Read this Houston Press feature on Samus Aran and entitled male gamers.
+Answer the following questions: 1) What does Anita Sarkeesian suggest regarding Samus Aran?

 Samus’s increasingly naked body is used as a reward for male skill.
 It doesn’t diminish Samus as a character, but it does sort of diminish the games themselves for using this sexist convention.
+2) Why does Brianna Wu (and others) suggest Samus Aran may be transgender?

 Hirofumi Matsuoka, who worked on her original design, said Samus was a “newhalf”, a somewhat vulgar term that is close to the English term “shemale.”

+Samus was originally portrayed to be 6’3” and more muscled in her appearance.
 3) Why is Samus Aran useful for male gamers trying to argue videogames are not sexist?

-If you question the number of female protagonists you’ll get a list that will virtually always start with Samus as a counter-argument
+If you question the number of female protagonists you’ll get a list that will virtually always start with Samus as a counter-argument 4) Why are Lara Croft, Zelda and Peach not ideal examples to argue for female equality in videogames?

-Lara Croft will always be haunted by her cartoonish, sexual appearance and Zelda and Peach are damsels too often, and the anti-feminist crowd is hesitant to use Chell since Portal 2 is a feminist masterpiece
+Lara Croft will always be haunted by her cartoonish, sexual appearance and Zelda and Peach are damsels too often, and the anti-feminist crowd is hesitant to use Chell since Portal 2 is a feminist masterpiece.

 5) What does the ‘SJW’ in ‘SJW-gender politics’ refer to?

-6) How can we apply Gerbner’s Cultivation theory to representations of women in videogames as discussed in the article?
+Social Justice Warriors, people who argue over the internet about left wing politics 6) How can we apply Gerbner’s Cultivation theory to representations of women in videogames as discussed in the article?
 How might this lead to ‘entitled male gamers’?

 Because over the years the representation of women has been so poor, men have become accustomed to the hyper-sexualisation.
 As they lack the female experience, they can't possibly fathom why these representations hurt women so they view it as ugly feminists trying to take their frustration out on men.
+7) Does the videogame industry have a problem with gender?
+Provide evidence for your argument.

 The video game industry is making improvements to representation of women but even when companies attempt to make female characters they can miss the mark on making them human.
 Characters such as Bayonetta more in unrealistic ways in skimpy outfits that centre her characterisation around her body.